pujol99/ChatServer/README.md

 # How it works

-With the socket and threading library u can send and recieve messages, the messages are sent to the server by the threads and then the server sends back the message to all the threads.
+With the socket and threading library u can send and recieve messages, the messages are sent to the server by the threads/computers and then the server sends back the message to all the threads.

-Before sending the message the thread will zipped with other import information like who will recieve it, who send it, some special tags... and when the other threads recieve the message they will unzip the message to understand what to do
+Before sending the message the thread will zip the message with other important information like who will recieve it, who send it, some special tags... and when the other threads recieve the message they will unzip the message to understand what to do

 ![s2](https://user-images.githubusercontent.com/33929967/65261710-1f6df800-db09-11e9-807c-47f48dce5398.png)